dmishra2022/CaseStudySolution/README.md

 ## Testing via swagger
 * **Swagger UI**: The application includes Swagger UI for easy testing of the APIs.
-You can access it at `http://localhost:8081/swagger-ui/` for Service A and `http://localhost:8082/swagger-ui/` for Service B.
+* One can access it at `http://localhost:8081/swagger-ui/` for Service A
+* and `http://localhost:8082/swagger-ui/` for Service B.